SwiftAgg: Communication-Efficient and Dropout-Resistant Secure Aggregation for Federated Learning with Worst-Case Security Guarantees: Problem formulation

-The message $\mathbf{M}^{(L)}_{n\to n'}$ is a function of $\mathbf{W}_n$, $\mathcal{Z}_n$ and the messages that node $n$ has received from other nodes so far.
+The message $\mathbf{M}^{(L)}_{n\to n'}$ is a function of $\mathbf{W}_n$, $\mathcal{Z}_n$, and the messages that node $n$ has received from other nodes so far.
 We denote the corresponding encoding function by $f^{(L)}_{n\to n'}$.
 Similarly, $\mathbf{X}^{(L)}_n$ is a function of $\mathbf{W}_n$, $\mathcal{Z}_n$, and the messages that node $n$ has received from other nodes so far.
 We denote the corresponding encoding function by $g^{(L)}_{n}$.
 For a subset ${\cal S} \subseteq [N]$, we let $\mathcal{X}_{\mathcal{S}}=\{\mathbf{X}_n^{(L)}\}_{n\in\mathcal{S}}$ represent the set of messages the server receives from users in $\mathcal{S}$.
 We assume that a subset $\mathcal{D}\subset [N]$ of users drop out, i.e., stay silent (or send $\perp$ to other nodes and the server) during the protocol execution.
 We denote the number of dropped out users as $D=|\mathcal{D}|$.

 We also assume that a subset $\mathcal{T}\subset[N]$ of the users, whose identities are not known before the execution of the aggregation protocol, are semi-honest.
-It means that users in $\mathcal{T}$ follow the protocol faithfully; however, they are curious and may collude with each other to gain information about the local models of the honest users.
-We assume $|\mathcal{T}|\le T$, for some security parameter $2 \le T < N-D$.
+It means that users in $\mathcal{T}$ follow the protocol faithfully; however, they are curious and may collude with each other and with the server to gain information about the local models of the honest users.
+We assume $|\mathcal{T}|\le T$, for some security parameter $T < N-D$.

 A secure aggregation scheme consists of the encoding functions $f^{(L)}_{n\to n'}$ and $g^{(L)}_{n}$, $n,n' \in [N]$, such that the following conditions are satisfied:

 \textbf{1.
 Correctness:} The server is able to recover $\mathbf{W}~=~\sum_{n\in[N]\backslash\mathcal{D}}{\mathbf{W}}_{n}$, using $\mathcal{X}_{[N]\backslash\mathcal{D}}~=~\{\mathbf{X}^{(L)}_n\}_{n \in [N]\backslash\mathcal{D}}$.
 More precisely,